US airlines give in to China's demands over Taiwan

 Many airlines, such as Australia's Qantas (QABSY), Air Canada (ACDVF) and Air India, have already changed their websites.

+Geng Shuang, a spokesman for China's Ministry of Foreign Affairs, said Wednesday that the government had "noted some positive developments" in the way in which foreign airlines refer to Taiwan.

+"We agree with the changes made by the relevant foreign airlines," he told a regular press briefing.

-China hasn't spelled out what the punishments might be for airlines that fail to comply with its demands.
+China hadn't spelled out what the punishments might be for airlines that failed to comply with its demands.

 Earlier this year, it blocked Marriott (MAR) websites and apps for a week in the country after the hotel company listed Tibet, Hong Kong, Macau and Taiwan as separate countries in emails and apps.